mupq/pqm4/README.md

 ### Code Size Evaluation
 The code size is evaluated using `arm-none-eabi-size`.
-We subtract the size of the surrounding that is required for setting up the board and communicating with the host.
+We subtract the size of the surrounding code that is required for setting up the board and communicating with the host.
 Note that we do not exclude the code size of common dependencies, e.g. Keccak.

 #### Key Encapsulation Schemes